jfeng43/jfeng43/README.md

  HI, My name is jiajie :)
  I graduated from Bachelor of Technology Degree in software development from Seneca college.
  I am very interested in Front-end/ Web debeloper position.
- I devote extra efforts in perusing Front-end leaning knowledge.
+ So, I devote extra efforts in perusing Front-end leaning knowledge.
  I also had past working experience that related to my interest.
  I am a reliable, agreeable, and self-motivated person.
  My precious employer describes me as a great team player.